Marie-Antoinette Tonnelat: Research with de Broglie

 Her research focused on the field of relativistic spin-particles under the influence of a gravitational field.
-With de Broglie's "méthode de fusion", Tonnelat arrived at particles with maximal spin 2 from massive spin 1 particles, or photons.
+With de Broglie's neutrino theory of light, Tonnelat arrived at particles with maximal spin 2 from massive spin 1 particles, or photons.
 Spin 2 corresponded to the graviton.
-With her knowledge of the Klein Gordon equation, Maxwell's equations, and the linearized version of the equation for Einstein spaces, she examined the theory for a particle with spin 2 and called it "a unitary formalism".
+With her knowledge of the Klein-Gordon equation, Maxwell's equations, and the linearized version of the equation for Einstein spaces, she examined the theory for a particle with spin 2 and called it "a unitary formalism".
 She published a paper in the early 1940s in which she established the standard commutation relations for the quantized spin-2 field.
-De Broglie supported her research in Unified Field Theory, but he himself stayed away from it and chose not to be directly involved with her studies.
+De Broglie supported her research in unified field theory, but he himself stayed away from it and chose not to be directly involved with her studies.